 One possible route is cycling (or walking) the twelve miles from St Ives to north Cambridge alongside the guided busway.
 This gives easy, safe access to at least ten parish churches en route, plus more places in Cambridge itself and some village chapels too.
 Another possibility is to take your cycle on the train and begin to ride in the church-filled countryside around Cambridge, Ely or St Neots.

 Although we encourage as many places of worship as possible to be open (and to offer refreshments and a toilet if they can), this is not always possible.

 Riders and cyclists (but not drivers) could earn extra money!
 The Trust is offering modest cash prizes for the following:

 £50 for the individual adult (17+) raising the most sponsorship money

 £125 for the parish/chapel team raising the largest combined sum of money

 Cycling or walking is a healthy way of raising money for your church and CHCT which can also introduce you to new interesting churches.
 Please have a go! and help us to keep the county’s wonderful historic places of worship in good repair for future generations to use and enjoy.

-In early June a pack of Ride, Drive & Stride paperwork will be posted to the PCC secretary or other contact in each Cambridgeshire parish.
-If you need additional paperwork, this can be downloaded from the links below.
+In mid-July a pack of Ride, Drive & Stride paperwork was posted to the PCC secretary or other contact in each Cambridgeshire parish.
+We are trying to simplify the paperwork and this year the pack will not include a list of churches in the county, nor a continuation sheet for those who collect more than 30 sponsors, nor a register of visitors.
+If you need these, or additional copies of any other items of the paperwork, they can be downloaded from the links below.

 For any further help, please email firstname.lastname@example.org